JojiiOfficial/Reverseproxy/README.md

 You can set `-debug` and `-config` if you want to view more output or specify a custom config file.
 By default the config file is stored at /etc/reverseproxy/config.toml

 ### Docker
-The images are hosted at [Dockerhub](https://hub.docker.com/r/jojii/reverseproxy) To Install run following command (you can/should adjust the volume path)
+The images are hosted at [Dockerhub](https://hub.docker.com/r/jojii/reverseproxy).<br>
+To Install it, run following command
 ```bash
 docker run --name revproxy --rm -v `pwd`/config:/app/config jojii/reverseproxy
 ```

 ## Concept/Idea
 - You have one configfile in which you have to define your routefiles and interfaces
-- You can have nroutes stored in separate files in the `./config/routes` directory
+- You can have n routes stored in separate files in the `./config/routes` directory
 - One route represents one (sub)domain/host
 - One route can listen on n ports/interfaces which you have to specify in the config first
 - Http redirect interfaces can't be used as interface for locations